Table of contents

 - Hand washing

-- Wearing appropriate headwear
+- Wearing clean, appropriate clothing and headwear

 - Minimising the wearing of jewellery